 – Advisors who have a history of incidents or overly frequent movement on their regulatory record

+What are signs of a bad financial advisor?
 In today’s post, I will talk about the final three potential signs of a bad financial advisor.
 Here is what to look out for:

 Have they pitched products/investments that they cannot clearly explain?